GVarv/generalized_Lotka-Volterra/README.md

 - Third order interactions added to project
 - Generalized high-order interactions, order specified in the function call
 - Automate creating a dataset of set number of repeats with specified parameters
+- Implement a simulator for gLV with cyclic dynamics (as in rock-paper-scissors game)